briandfoy/briandfoy.github.io/_posts/2020-04-04-satanic-panic.md

 * July 2015 - *TIME* - [The Evolution of Modern Satanism in the United States](https://time.com/3973573/satanism-american-history/)
 * June 2015 - Robert Lamb - ["How Satanic Panic Worked"](https://history.howstuffworks.com/historical-events/satanic-panic.htm)
 * **April 2015** - Robert Lamb and Joe McCormick - ["Stuff To Blow Your Mind" podcast, "Satanic Panic"](https://www.iheart.com/podcast/stuff-to-blow-your-mind-21123915/episode/satanic-panic-30231888/)
+* April 2015 - Texas court declines to recommend that the San Antonio Four be found innocent
 * January 2015 - Cheryl Eddy (Gizmodo) - [A Brief History of the "Satanic Panic" in the 1980s](https://gizmodo.com/a-brief-history-of-satanic-panic-in-the-1980s-1679476373)
 * May 2014 - [When Satan Was Spotted at Head Start](https://reason.com/2014/05/13/when-satan-was-spotted-at-head-start/)
 * April 2014 - *The Witch-Hunt Narrative: Politics, Psychology, and the Sexual Abuse of Children* by Ross E. Cheit